wally-labs/wally-beta/README.md

   - [x] personify sidebar ui + classify by relationship maybe(?)
 (CAN be improved)
   - [x] create plans page
   - [ ] create popup ui to be used throughout site for errors/successes etc..
-  - [ ] create update profile dialog box component
+  - [x] create update profile dialog box component
+  - [ ] create one form component to be used across create-profile and update-profile
   - [ ] fix create-chat page ui (languages greyed out)
   - [ ] make sure scroll area in chat page sticks to the bottom
-  - [ ] map each message from openai/user message to a chatmessage component, and improve scrollbox
+  - [x] map each message from openai/user message to a chatmessage component, and improve scrollbox
+  - [ ] make ui mobile friendly (not for demo!)

 - [x] correct client side auth errors (import session from clerk not next-auth)